scalawithcats/scala-with-cats/src/pages/type-classes/anatomy.md

 **Interface Syntax**

-As an alternative, we can use *type enrichment* to "pimp" existing types with interface methods.
+As an alternative, we can use *type enrichment* to extend existing types with interface methods[^pimping].
 Scalaz refers to this as *"syntax"* for the type class:

+[^pimping]: You may occasionally see enrichment referred to as "pimping".
+This is an older term that we don't use anymore.

 ~~~ scala
 object JsonSyntax {